Clinical Genetics Branch

 Working towards understanding the causes of cancer to end the burden of cancer in families and populations.

-Clinical Genetics Branch (CGB) investigators study individuals at and populations at high genetic risk of cancer in order to improve our understanding of cancer etiology and to advance clinical care.
+Clinical Genetics Branch (CGB) investigators study individuals and populations at high genetic risk of cancer in order to improve our understanding of cancer etiology and to advance clinical care.
 Our multidisciplinary approach combines clinical, genetic, genomic, epidemiologic, behavioral, statistical, and laboratory scientific research modalities.
 Read about some of our contributions to improving public health for these high-risk individuals.

 Research Mission